 This is where things fall into the slightly more traditional side of things as you lead your troupe into battles through floors of stodgy dungeon crawling.
 You’ll snake through tight corridors, forage for chests and battle minions to level up the gang.

-Combat is turned-based comparable to the most recent Dragon Quest titles release on Nintendo DS but before you let out a long sigh, there’s some caveats to this.
+Combat is turned-based comparable to the most recent Dragon Quest titles release on Nintendo DS but before you let out a long sigh, there are some caveats to this.

 Auto-battle functions are hardly new to the genre but when your troupe is eight soldiers strong, it’s a godsend.
 Furthermore, the Denpa Men dish out their attacks in a multi-man barrage, battering foes with a rugby scrum like mentality rather than queuing up to nip away at their health bars.